Part-time farmer

 Goal and objectives

-Once you have decided to raise sheep and have defined your reasons
+Once you have decided to raise sheep and have defined your reason (or reasons)

-for raising sheep, it's time to set goals for the sheep operation,
+for raising them, you should set goals for the sheep operation,

 especially if it is a commercial undertaking.
 Goal-setting includes

-determining which aspect(s( of sheep production (meat, fiber, or
+determining which aspect(s) of sheep production -- meat, fiber,

-dairy) will be the focus of the operation, what products will
+dairy, and/or vegetation control -- will be the focus of the enterprise, what product(s) will

 be sold, how they will be sold, and who will be the primary